Sa'eed Nelson

-Sa'eed Nelson (born September 9, 1998) is an American professional basketball player for Antranik of the Lebanese Basketball League.
-He played college basketball for American, where he holds the all time school scoring record with 2,116 career points.
+Sa'eed Nelson (born September 9, 1998) is an American professional basketball player for El Calor de Cancún of the Liga Nacional de Baloncesto Profesional (LNBP).
+He played college basketball for the American Eagles, where he holds the all-time school scoring record with 2,116 career points.

 Early life

 Nelson is the son of Jeffery Nelson and grew up in Pleasantville, New Jersey.
 His favorite basketball player growing up was Kobe Bryant.
 He mainly focused on playing football before high school, and he was a big Philadelphia Eagles fan.

 Nelson attended St. Augustine Preparatory School, where he was coached by Paul Rodio.
 Nelson stood 5'5 as a freshman.
 As a junior, Nelson averaged 18.5 points and 7.8 assists per game and led the team to a 27–2 record.
 In his senior season, Nelson hit the clinching shot and free throw in a 58–55 win against Christian Brothers Academy in the Battle by the Bay.
 In the Non-Public A title game, he scored 30 points in a 83–50 win against Don Bosco Preparatory High School.
 Nelson was a two-time Press of Atlantic City player of the year and finished his career with 1,625 points, third highest in school history.
 Despite averaging 20 points per game as a senior, Nelson was not highly recruited, as most of his scholarship offers came from Patriot League schools, and he was rated a one-star recruit by ESPN.
 He committed to American on October 5, 2015.